We support Aboriginal communities through employment opportunties, our Reconciliation Action Plan, and the development and sale of Opal fuel.

 Reconciliation Action Plan

+Our vision is that the communities in which we operate will benefit from our presence through the sustainable employment opportunities created, the skills developed and the investment of our financial and people resources.
 We have a strong and proud history of involvement with Aboriginal and Torres Strait Islander issues for over a decade.
-Our Reconciliation Action Plan (RAP) formalises some of the work we have been doing in this area and continues our commitment to Indigenous programs, leading to mutual advantage for us and the communities in which we operate.
-As a multinational organisation employing Australians, we want our RAP and overall approach to reconciliation to reflect the unique values of Australian society: that mates help mates out.
+Our Reconciliation Action Plan (RAP) formalises the work we have been doing in this area and continues our commitment to Indigenous programs, leading to mutual advantage for us and the communities in which we operate.
+Our RAP activities focus on four key areas:

 In partnership with stakeholders, we developed Opal® fuel to help tackle petrol sniffing.
 Opal is an unleaded fuel which is free from the compounds that give a high.
 It is the only such product available.
 After consultation with 10 Aboriginal and Torres Strait Islander communities across Central Australia, Opal was introduced in 2005 into 37 remote communities in the Northern Territory, South Australia and Western Australia.
 Since its inception Opal has reduced the incidence of petrol sniffing by up to 94 per cent in affected communities.
-Opal plays an important role in our Reconciliation Action Plan.